 Anger as Turkey marks anniversary of devastating earthquake

-One year on from disaster, mourning mixes with frustration over government response.
+One year on from disaster, mourning mixes with frustration over authorities’ response.

-Crowds have gathered across Turkey to mark the one-year anniversary of the earthquake that devastated the country, with many people expressing anger over the government’s response to the disaster.
+Crowds have gathered across Turkey to mark the one-year anniversary of the earthquake that devastated the country, with many people expressing anger over the authorities’ response to the disaster.

 In Antakya, capital of Hatay, the worst affected of the 11 southern provinces hit by the magnitude 7.8 earthquake on February 6, 2023, crowds jostled with police, calling on city mayor Lutfu Savas to resign and booing Health Minister Fahrettin Koca.